joyprakashk/Crisis-Solver/README.md

 ## 🙏 Acknowledgments

-- Sui Blockchain team for their robust blockchain infrastructure
+- Sui Blockchain team for their robust blockchain infrastructure.
-- Ollama and Gemini AI teams for their powerful AI capabilities
-- All contributors and supporters of the project
+- All contributors and supporters of the project.

 ---